 7.1 Moisture Absorption

-When determined in accordance with IS XXXX [Doc: CED 54 (18904)], the short term (24 h immersion) moisture absorption shall meet the requirement given in Table 2 and 3 and the long term moisture absorption shall meet the requirement given in Table 2.
+When determined in accordance with IS 18255, the short term (24 h immersion) moisture absorption shall meet the requirement given in Table 2 or Table 3 as applicable (see 9) and the long term moisture absorption shall meet the requirement given in Table 2.

 7.2 Resistance to Alkaline Environment

-The residual ultimate tensile force after exposure to the alkaline environment when determined in accordance with IS XXXX [Doc: CED 54 (18904)] shall meet the requirement given in Table 2.
+The residual ultimate tensile force after exposure to the alkaline environment when determined in accordance with IS 18255 shall meet the requirement given in Table 2.

 7.3 Longitudinal Wicking

-Longitudinal wicking when determined in accordance with IS XXXX [Doc: CED 54 (18904)] shall meet the requirement given Table xx.
-No continuous voids shall be permitted in therein (see Note 8).
+Longitudinal wicking when determined in accordance with IS 18255 shall meet the requirement given in Table 2.

 8 REQUIREMENTS FOR BENT BARS